wcfrobert/fkit/README.md

 ## Introduction

 fkit (fiber-kit) is a section analysis program implemented in Python.
-It is incredibly powerful, flexible, and easy-to-use.
+It is powerful, flexible, and easy-to-use.
 Perform **moment-curvature** and **P+M interaction** analysis with very few lines of code.
 Originally meant for reinforced concrete sections, it was later extended to all material type (e.g. wood, steel, FRPs, anything that can be defined by a stress-strain curve).

 Notable Features: